Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superunsteerability

 To certify the quantumness of the preparations $\{\rho_{x_1|x_0}\}$ and measurements $\{M_y\}$ in the SDI scenario depicted in Fig. \ref{Fig:SDI}, we extend the dimension witness given by Eq. (\ref{LDW}) for this scenario as follows:

 Let us now demonstrate that $Q=0$ for any set of joint behaviours $\{P(x_1,b|x_0,y)=P(b|x_1;x_0,y)P(x_1|x_0)\}$ which has the form $P(x_1,b|x_0,y)=P(x_1|x_0)P(b|y)$ (i.e., there is no correlation between the outcomes $x_1$ and $b$).
 For any set of joint behaviours which does not have correlation, the conditional probability of observing Bob's outcome takes the form $P(b|x_1;x_0,y)=P(b|y)$.
 With this form of $P(b|x_1;x_0,y)$, evaluating $Q$ as given by Eq. (\ref{QC}) gives $Q=\braket{M_0}\braket{M_1}-\braket{M_1}\braket{M_0}$, where $\braket{M_y}=P(0|y)-P(1|y)$.
 This implies that $Q=0$ for the set of joint behaviours which do not have correlation.
 On the other hand, $Q>0$, in general, even for the unsteerable correlations.
 However, a nonzero $Q$ for the set of conditional probability distributions observed on Bob's side $\{p(b|x_1;x_0,y)\}$ implies that both the preparations and measurements have quantumness as we demonstrate now.
 Comparing Eqs. (\ref{BprobPM}) and (\ref{BprobSDI}), it follows that any set of preparations and measurements giving rise to nonzero $Q$ in the scenario depicted in Fig. \ref{Fig:SDI} also gives rise to nonzero $W$ in the scenario depicted in Fig. \ref{Fig:PMNoSR} and vice versa.
-Now, $W>0$ implies randomness certification in the SDI scenario depicted in Fig. \ref{Fig:PMNoSR}.
-Therefore, any set of conditional probability distributions observed on Bob's side $\{p(b|a;x,y)\}$ in the scenario depicted in Fig. \ref{Fig:SDI} has intrinsic randomness if it gives rise to $Q>0$.